cristianchaparroa/zkml-catordog/README.md

 # zkml-catordog

-The following should be the  suggested structures
+The following folder structure is suggested for the different artifacts we will generate for this project

 ```
 classifiers/